nandoabreu/mass-data-generator/README.md

 may request a proportional number of names and birthdays and mix queried data in order to increase performance, reducing requests to the external RESTful service.

+**Note: if you system is configured with ulimits, you may need to generate larger sets in more than one execution; with my cpu limit set to 180, I generate 1M people per time.**

 &nbsp;
 &nbsp;